Eye ointments are used when the medicine needs to work directly in your eye to relieve dry eyes or treat eye infections such as conjunctivitis.

 - Hold the tube upside down near to your eye.

-- Press the tube so a thin line of ointment goes along the inside of the lower eyelid.
-Try not to touch your eye.
+- Press the tube so a thin line of ointment goes along the inside of your lower eyelid.
+Avoid touching the tip of the tube against your eye — the medicine must be kept clean.

 - Close your eye and then blink a few times to spread the ointment around the inside of your eye.